vishvAsa/vedAH/meta/articles/keith/5_THE_PHILOSOPHY_OF_THE_VEDA/28_THE_PHILOSOPHY_OF_THE_UPANISADS/08_The_Supreme_and_the_Individual_Souls.md

 Of the gross body we learn that the scat of the breaths, of the mind, and even of the organs of sense is really in the heart, where in sleep the organs remain and where in death they gather: nay, the heart is even identified with the Brahman, and is essentially its home: the name hṛdayam is derived from hṛdy ayam,' he here in the heart 2.5 In the golden lotus of the heart is the ether in which heaven and earth, sun, moon, and stars arc enclosed, into which

 Brahmanatexte, pp. 64 ff.
-The later view of Sadananda's Vedāntasära, §§ 94-8, is preluded by Maitr. ii.
+The later view of Sadananda's Vedāntasāra, §§ 94-8, is preluded by Maitr. ii.
 6.

 1 BAU. iv.
 4. 5.